TZKdeveloperIF/Project-TZK-Since2.12/MPMissions/General Scripts in Mission/Cwv/readme.md

 # Script
 For those SQF scripts aiming to initial variables, we can apply "preprocessFile" but not "loadFile" on them to remain quote info.
 # Vanilla support
-This system is designed defaultly to fit vanilla and even 1.99 version.
-However in 2.01 it's possible to control the ammunition so a better design will appear in later (than 4.0.5.16) version.
+~~This system is designed defaultly to fit vanilla and even 1.99 version.
+However in 2.01 it's possible to control the ammunition so a better design will appear in later (than 4.0.5.16) version.~~
+Since 4.0.6 TZK stop supporting 1.99 or vanilla.
 # Plane
 There're actually 3 kinds of plane in CTI.
 If use AA-only and able-to-scan-ground units then there're only 2.
 # Gunship